 At Nelson Marlborough Health we do great work and we need a great team to help us deliver.

 Nelson Marlborough Health is the main health provider for Te Tau Ihu, the top of the south.
 Nearly 3,000 strong, we are Nelson and Marlborough's largest employer, which means the opportunities here are endless.
 Our main locations are Nelson and Wairau Hospitals but we are spread across the region and service all parts of the community.
 Our work can be challenging, but we are up for it.
 We have a great team and we work hard to make a difference.
 We value integrity, innovation, respect and teamwork.

 Me pēhea ahau e tono ai?
 (How do I apply?)

 If we have sparked your interest we encourage you to contact David Greer, Manager Operational Support via David.Greer@nmdhb.govt.nz, or Sue Lindstrom, Clinical Co-ordinator via Sue.Lindstrom@nmdhb.govt.nz or M 022 017 0477 so that we can setup an opportunity for an informal conversation, and to ascertain which position(s) you're interested in.

 Keen to apply now, it's easy.
 Please fill in our online application form.

-Closing date: Open for expressions of interest.
+Applications are open for expressions of interest.